This recipe is safe for Coumadin (warfarin) users.

 “Thank you for the recipe which I will try this week.
 It raises a question which puzzles me - if you won't be offended by my asking.
 It is that you almost always specify green bell peppers in your recipes when, to my palate, the red or orange ones taste so much better.
 Is the food value greater in the green peppers or is it just a matter of personal taste?
 The only time I use the green peppers is when I use them coarsely chopped together with red ones for, say, macaroni salad during the Christmas period.”

-While there are a lot of recipes on the Dr. Gourmet Web site that call for red bell peppers, this email inspireded me to make this Red Quinoa Salad.
+While there are a lot of recipes on this website that call for red bell peppers, this email inspired me to make this Red Quinoa Salad.
 It is completely different than its Green Quinoa Salad cousin, with a sweeter, spicier flavor that makes a great counterpoint to the herbaceous flavor of the green salad.

 Toss well and chill.